+The sponge filter is definitely worth considering if you have shrimp in your aquarium as many planted aquarium keepers often do.
 Unlike most all other filters, the sponge filter cannot "suck up" juvenile shrimp.
-If a sponge filter is used with shrimp present, I suggest the air powered method, not a powerhead, as it is possible for the power head to accidentally become disconnected and then be a danger to the shrimp (an air pump also provides a more gentle vertical current that is better for shrimp).
+If a sponge filter is used with shrimp present, I suggest using the air-powered method, not a powerhead.
+It is possible for the power head to accidentally become disconnected and then be a danger to the shrimp (an air pump also provides a more gentle vertical current that is better and safer for shrimp).

 Please reference these articles: